 - What appearance do you hope to achieve?

 - What sort of body shape or form you would like?

 Dr. Xu understands the responsibility of transforming a person’s appearance to better reflect their identity and build self-esteem.
 Her top priority is understanding your vision and desires.

-Once Dr. Xu has examined your body and your problem areas, she will use her artistic sense and technical expertise to recommend an approach to your liposuction/body contouring that will best suit your goals.
+Once Dr. Xu has examined your body and your problem areas, she will recommend an approach to your liposuction/body contouring that will best suit your goals.